November 23, 2025 | Michail Takach

 “He taught me a lot.
 I would have never known what Two Spirit was if it wasn't for him,” she says, also noting a connection she made much later in Thailand with another Two Spirit person from Vancouver, whom she recognized instantly by their shared reservation slang.

-“As I learned more, I realized I needed to speak out more about the erasure of Two Spirit identity,” said Chasity.
+“As I learned more, and met more Two Spirit people, I realized I needed to speak out more about the erasure of this tribal identity,” said Chasity.

 She is passionate about sharing an enormous truth: homophobia and transphobia are not Indigenous beliefs; they were imported through colonization.